Print Job Status

 Troubleshooting Help

-- The Service Client cannot resolve the DNS name to its internal IP address.
+- The Service Agent cannot resolve the DNS name to its internal IP address.

 - External DNS resolution conflicts with internal requirements.

-Check if the Service Client can resolve the DNS name to its internal IP address.
+Check if the Service Agent can resolve the DNS name to its internal IP address.
 If the DNS name doesn't resolve correctly, you may need to modify the hosts file.
-See Troubleshoot DNS Resolution for Output Automation-Service Client
+See Troubleshoot DNS Resolution for Output Automation Service Client

-Ensure that the DNS name in the UI matches the one in the certificate used by the Service Client.
+Ensure that the DNS name in the UI matches the one in the certificate used by the Service Agent.

-Vasion Output modernizes traditional output management by automating critical document and print workflows, bridging back-end systems and end-user printing, and connecting seamlessly with existing EMR, EHR, and ERP systems.
-Vasion Output automates document routing, conversion, and delivery, reducing manual effort and streamlining operations
+PrinterLogic Output modernizes traditional output management by automating critical document and print workflows, bridging back-end systems and end-user printing, and connecting seamlessly with existing EMR, EHR, and ERP systems.
+PrinterLogic Output automates document routing, conversion, and delivery, reducing manual effort and streamlining operations

 - EMR/EHR/ERP Connectors